 Dissidents freed in prisoner swap vow to keep up fight against Putin, recount details of release

-TALLINN, Estonia (AP) — When Kremlin critic Vladimir Kara-Murza was suddenly moved to a detention center in Moscow from his Siberian prison, he thought he was being taken there to be shot.
-Ilya Yashin, another opposition activist, said he was warned by a security operative that he would eventually die in prison if he returned to Russia.
+TALLINN, Estonia (AP) — When Kremlin critic Vladimir Kara-Murza was suddenly moved to a detention center in Moscow from a Siberian prison, he thought he was being taken there to be shot.
+Opposition activist Ilya Yashin said he was warned by a security operative that he would die in prison if he returned to Russia.

-Neither was told they were being freed in a massive prisoner exchange with the West — the largest since the Cold War — when they were put on a bus to the airport, some still in prison garb.
+Neither was told they were being freed in a massive prisoner exchange with the West — the largest since the Cold War — when they were put on a bus to the airport Thursday, some still in prison garb.

-“It is very difficult to shake (the feeling) of absolute surrealism of what is happening,” Kara-Murza told a news conference Friday in the German city of Bonn, speaking alongside Yashin and another opposition figure, Andrei Pivovarov, also freed in the historic swap.
+“It is very difficult to shake (the feeling) of absolute surrealism of what is happening,” Kara-Murza, a Pulitzer Prize-winning writer who had been serving 25 years in prison, told a news conference Friday in the German city of Bonn.

-In their first public appearance since the release a day earlier, President Vladimir Putin’s foes have vowed to keep fighting for a free and democratic Russia they could one day return to.
+In their first public appearance since their release a day earlier, President Vladimir Putin’s foes vowed to keep fighting for a free and democratic Russia they could one day return to.

 They also talked about how their newly found freedom left a bittersweet aftertaste as they were effectively expelled from their own country, where hundreds of other political prisoners continued to languish behind bars.

 “I’m not viewing what happened to me … as an exchange.
 I’m viewing it as an expulsion from Russia, an illegal expulsion from Russia against my will.
-And I’ll say frankly, as it is: The thing I want the most right now is to go home,” Yashin said.
+And I’ll say frankly, as it is: The thing I want the most right now is to go home,” said Yashin, who had been sentenced to 8 1/2 years for criticism of the Ukraine war.

-He and Kara-Murza both told reporters no one asked them if they consented to the swap, and they refused to request a pardon from Putin — a formality they both contend was required for the exchange.
+He and Kara-Murza both told reporters no one asked them if they consented to the swap, and emphasized they refused to request a pardon from Putin — a formality they said prison officials had insisted upon.

+Still, Kara-Murza stressed that such prisoner swaps are, in effect, “the saving of people’s lives.”
+The death of Russian opposition leader Alexei Navalny in an Arctic prison on February underscores that “very terribly,” he said.

 Moscow in return got eight Russians jailed in the West for spying, hacking computers and even a brazen daylight murder.
 The Kremlin confirmed on Friday that some of them were its security and intelligence officers.